X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA08angletodirection.md

 To explain the line above, think of how you would rotate the Up vector shown in the image above, you would take it between 2 fingers, and rotate it.
 Important here is that your fingers are pointing to the screen.

-This helps to understand the line of code above, it creates a matrix containing a rotation around the Z axis which provides us what we need.
+This helps to understand the line of code above, it creates a matrix containing a rotation around the Z axis which provides us with what we need.
 If the X axis is pointing to the right and the Y axis is pointing down, the Z axis is sticking out of the screen!

 Now we have this matrix containing our rotation, we can ask MonoGame to transform our Up vector with this rotation: